Best 9 MDM Solutions For Windows (2026)

 Cisco Meraki Systems Manager Logo

 Cisco Meraki Systems Manager is a cloud-based MDM platform that combines device management with network and app security.
-However, a critical development: Cisco announced the end-of-sale for Meraki Systems Manager on December 3, 2025, with the last purchase date set for June 3, 2026 and support continuing until June 3, 2029.
+However, a critical development: Cisco announced the end-of-sale for Meraki Systems Manager on December 3, 2025, with the last purchase date was June 3, 2026 and support continuing until June 3, 2029.
 Cisco has partnered with Ivanti to offer Ivanti Neurons for MDM as the recommended replacement.

 Customers praise the intuitive interface and fast deployment, and managing firewalls, VPN, and network policies from one console saves significant time.
 With that said, the end-of-sale announcement means new customers should not invest in this platform.
 Existing customers have until June 3, 2029 for support, but should begin planning their migration.
 One-year and three-year licenses remain available until June 3, 2026, but five-year licenses are no longer offered.
 Reviews flag licensing costs as a consistent pain point.